armin-fx/BandedScad/doc/math_function.md

 #### zero_regula_falsi [^][contents]
 [zero_regula_falsi]: #zero_regula_falsi-
-Find zero of a function with method regula falsi.\
+Find zero of a function with method regula falsi.
 This will get the next value by connect the 2 points `[a, fn(a)]` and `[b, fn(b)]` with a line.
 The point of the line which cross zero will used as next end-point together with the one of the last end-points which has the other sign.
 The next point is always between `a` and `b`.
 And then it will repeat the procedure.

+_Arguments:_
 ```OpenSCAD
 zero_regula_falsi (fn, a, b, m, deviation, iteration)
 ```